AlxHnr/interface/README.md

 A launcher for a video game console I tried to build out of an old pc.
 It would boot straight into this interface, allowing games to be launched, installed and uninstalled.
-This interface doesn't wrap any exiting package managers.
+This interface doesn't wrap any existing package managers.
 Instead, it mounts a USB thumb drive by spawning shell commands.
 The thumb drive can contain arbitrary setup scripts, which will be listed as installable packages.
 It will not reboot or shutdown your machine